 Welcome to the home page of the Norfolk Archaeological Trust

 St Benet's Abbey, in the heart of the Norfolk Broads, is one of the Trust's key properties.
-A major two-year project is now conserving the monument, improving access for the public, and building a community of volunteers to help study and care for this beautiful and atmospheric site.
+A major project between 2012-2014 conserved the monument, improved access for the public, and built a community of volunteers to help study and care for this beautiful and atmospheric site.
 Find out more about St Benet's Abbey ...

 THE Norfolk Archaeological Trust is a conservation charity devoted to the care of some of the most important archaeological sites in the county.